python-kasa/python-kasa/docs/source/guides.md

 # How-to Guides

-This section contains guides of how to perform common functions with the api
+This page contains guides of how to perform common actions using the library.

 ## Discover devices